simpletext-madics/2023/clef/program.md

 > **Bio**: Federica Vezzani is assistant professor at the Department of Linguistic and Literary Studies of the University of Padua.
 Her main research interests are terminology, specialized translation, technical communication.
 In particular, she focuses on the management of multilingual terminology, and she developed the FAIR terminology paradigm for the organization of findable, accessible, interoperable, and reusable terminological data.
 Since 2022 she is an expert member of ISO TC/37 “Language and Terminology”, and participates in different national and international working groups for the development of controlled natural languages for text simplification.

 * **17:00 - 17:10** **Éric Sanjuan**, Stéphane Huet, Jaap Kamps, Liana Ermakova
-"Overview of the CLEF 2023 SimpleText Task 1: Passage Selection for a Simplified Summary" ([Paper](https://www.dei.unipd.it/~faggioli/temp/CLEF2023-proceedings/paper-238.pdf), online).
+_Overview of the CLEF 2023 SimpleText Task 1: Passage Selection for a Simplified Summary_ ([Paper](https://www.dei.unipd.it/~faggioli/temp/CLEF2023-proceedings/paper-238.pdf), online).

 * **17:10 - 17:20** Liana Ermakova, **Hosein Azarbonyad**, Sarah Bertin, Olivier Augereau
-Overview of the CLEF 2023 SimpleText Task 2: Difficult Concept Identification and Explanation" ([Paper](https://www.dei.unipd.it/~faggioli/temp/CLEF2023-proceedings/paper-239.pdf)).
+_Overview of the CLEF 2023 SimpleText Task 2: Difficult Concept Identification and Explanation_
+([Paper](https://www.dei.unipd.it/~faggioli/temp/CLEF2023-proceedings/paper-239.pdf)).

 * **17:20 - 17:30** Liana Ermakova, Sarah Bertin, Helen McCombie, **Jaap Kamps**
-Overview of the CLEF 2023 SimpleText Task 3: Simplification of Scientific Texts" ([Paper](https://www.dei.unipd.it/~faggioli/temp/CLEF2023-proceedings/paper-240.pdf)).
+_Overview of the CLEF 2023 SimpleText Task 3: Simplification of Scientific Texts_
+([Paper](https://www.dei.unipd.it/~faggioli/temp/CLEF2023-proceedings/paper-240.pdf)).

 ## Tuesday 19th September